Fish Hooky

 Fish Hooky is a 1933 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 120th (32nd talking episode) Our Gang short that was released.
+It was the 120th Our Gang short to be released.

 Plot

 Wheezer, Dickie, Uh-huh, and Stymie choose to play hooky from school again to go fishing with Joe and Farina.
 Meanwhile, Miss Kornman is taking her students to the beach and amusement pier free of charge.
 Spanky and Cotton deliver sick notes forged for Dickie, Stymie, and Wheezer by Joe and Farina to Miss Kornman, stating why they were absent.
-Truant officer Mickey Daniels decides to teach the boys a lesson.
+She decides to teach the boys a lesson, and asks her old flame who is now the truant officer Mickey Daniels to help her.

-The truant officer then lectures the boys about what they can expect if sent to reform school (at Christmas, he claims that "everybody gets a brand new sledgehammer!"), and frightens them so much they insist on being taken to the beach to apologize to Miss Kornman.
+Mr. Daniels, meeting up with the boys but not telling them he is the truant officer, then lectures them about what they can expect if sent to reform school (at Christmas, he claims that "everybody gets a brand new sledgehammer!"), and frightens them so much they decide to go to the beach to apologize to Miss Kornman.
+Mr. Daniels offers to drive them there.
 En route, Stymie spots the truant officer badge and the boys flee.
 The officer purposely makes the chase long, but eventually catches all the boys.
 They beg Miss Kornman to stop Mr. Daniels from locking the boys in a reform school.
 She does after the boys promise to never play hooky again.

 Afterwards, Mr. Daniels asks Miss Kornman for a kiss, but she refuses.
 As he keeps on begging her, Spanky (who was taking a nap) shouts: "For the love of Pete!
 Kiss him so I can go to sleep!"